How to Stain Wood Darker

 If you want it darker, you’ll need to do another coat (or 2 or 3 or 4 coats haha) until you reach how dark you want the stain to be.
 Then be sure to wait 24 hours before you move onto the next step.

-Protect Stain with Polyurethane
+Protect Dark Stain with Polyurethane

 Finally!
 If you want all of your hard work to last a long time, you will need to put a few coats of polyurethane over the gel stain.
+The polyurethane will protect your stained surface from getting easily scratched!
+This step goes a lot faster though, promise!

+I personally like to use this Minwax oil based poly in the spray can.
+It sprays beautifully and is really easy to use!
 It also is a quick process since it’s the fast drying formula.
 Be sure to shake the can very well for 2 minutes before spraying.

 Spray your first coat (be sure to spray it thin), and then let it start to dry.
 You want to spray another coat on within 2 hours.
 Learn more about the features, pros and cons, and how-to’s of Minwax polyurethane spray here.

-**In a pinch, I tried the Varathane brand of oil-based poly in the spray can and it spit and sputtered all over.
+**In a pinch, I tried the Varathane brand of oil based poly in the spray can and it spit and sputtered all over.
 (I tried two separate spray cans and both spit large drops of poly all over).
 Despite shaking them very well before spraying and shaking the can a lot while I was spraying.

 So I switched back to the Minwax brand and I was reminded by how well the Minwax oil based poly sprays from the spray can!